chili-epfl/Ball-Chase/README.md

 - "Multiballs" : 2 balls suddently appear

-- "Walls everywhere" : Some random positions are locked on the field, you can not cross them
+- "Walls everywhere" : Some random positions are locked on the field, you can not cross them // TODO

-- "Static balls" : Some balls at random positions appear, they can't move though
+- "Static balls" : Some balls at random positions appear, they can't move though // TODO

 - "Moon" : A huge ball appears

-- "Light Balls" Each ball's size decreases of 30%, the speed's ball increases of 40% though
+- "Light Balls" Each ball's size decreases of 30%, the speed's ball increases of 40% though // TODO

-- "Control ?
-No way" : Your speed becomes 0.4 (usually 0.25) and you are not able to change it

 **Settings :**

-You can change the background color (either black or white) in the menu, then options then white / black
+You can change the background color (either black or white) in the menu, then options, finally white or black